newlinedotco/cq/README.md

 If you want to specify a child selector at the end of a range, use parenthesis as in this query: `1-(.AuthService .login)`.
 The previous query will return the lines from line 1 to the end of the `login()` function on `AuthService`.

+You can use the special line number `EOF` to select until the end-of-file.

 ### _Modifiers_